-Get All Three BeIN Sports Channels Now With Your 14 Day Trial!
+Get All Three BeIN Sports Channels with 14-Day Trial

 Enjoy full access to BeIN Sports 1, 2 and 3, as well as 10 other dedicated sports channels without paying a cent.
 Watch the biggest names in European football, as well as major rugby tournaments like the Six Nations, week in, week out.